witch-team/circeemodel/README.md

 ### Infrastructures configuration (substitution elasticity)

 Independently of the behavioural narratives, the surrounding *infrastructures* is represented by the elasticity of substitution (siggma_es) between ownership-based and PSS-based (market) energy services.
-A higher siggma_es means home and market energy services are closer substitutes, i.e. more enabling infrastructures for moving away from ownership.
+A higher siggma_es means home and PSS energy services are closer substitutes, i.e. more enabling infrastructures for moving away from ownership.
 They differ in the **level** of σ and in how it is **distributed** across the three lifestyle groups over 2018–2050:

 | Infrastructure configurations | Logic |
 | --- | --- |